Sweden sets new daily COVID-19 case record | Health

 Sweden sets new daily COVID-19 case record

-Sweden set a new daily record for COVID-19 cases, registering 39,928 on Jan.
-19, health agency data showed on Thursday as the more easily transmitted Omicron variant of the virus raged across the country.
+Sweden set a new daily record for COVID-19 cases, registering 89,888 cases on Jan.
+25, health agency data showed on Wednesday as a fourth wave of the virus mounted across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)